Environmental Principles and Policies

-The book Environmental Principles and Policies: An Interdisciplinary Introduction, written by Professor Sharon Beder, examines six well-known environmental and social principles that have been used at the international and national level.
+Environmental Principles and Policies: An Interdisciplinary Introduction is a textbook written by Professor Sharon Beder.
+The book examines six environmental and social principles that have been used at the international and national level.
 It uses them to evaluate the new wave of market-based policy instruments that have been introduced in many countries.

 Six principles

 The six principles discussed in the book are: